 Since this post was published, we have released Foxit PDF SDK, the only true multiplatform SDK in the market, available for Windows, Mac, Linux, iOS, Android, UWP and Web.
 It features a single, consistent core API, as well as a built-in viewer and UI for faster development.
 Learn more.

 The Portable Document Format (PDF) has been around for decades, but many people do not know what it is and what makes it different.
-Once the file format that documents were rendered in at their final stage for presentation and archiving, now PDF now become hugely crucial at every aspect of a company’s processes.
+Once the file format that documents were rendered in at their final stage for presentation and archiving, now PDF has become hugely crucial at every aspect of a company’s processes.
 What is excellent about PDF is that it is always improving, with new features and capabilities being added to it constantly.

 What is PDF?